-Divers first enter the park and pay a $10.00 park entrance fee (or use their Discover Pass), then drop off gear next to the beach, before driving around to the parking area.
+Divers first enter the park and pay a $10.00 park entrance fee (or use a Washington State Discover Pass), then drop off gear next to the beach, before driving around to the parking area.
 After gearing up, head directly out 300 yards to a surface buoy that marks sunken wreck, and the start of the dive.
 The descent is only to about 25′, but drops off to 80′-90′ as divers tour various parts of the site.
 There are to rope lines to follow, an east/west line and a north/south line.
 The lines lead to three parallel artificial reef structures made of boulders and concrete pipes.
 The reefs are covered in marine life, this is another great site for Wolf eel and Giant pacific octopus.
 The reef is also a protected marine sanctuary and harvesting is not allowed.

 Saltwater State Park has picnic benches for lunch, plus a gear rinse shower in the summer.
 The park closes at sunset, check locally for seasonal hours.
 The dive site can have some current, check the local current (not tide) tables before diving.

 Ready to try Saltwater State Park with Seattle Dive Tours?
 Book your dive now!